educob/ethereum/what is wrong with this docu sample.md

 That's not the case.
 A second file InfoFeed.sol must be added with contract InfoFeed code in it.

 ## wrong #2
 Consumer.callFeed() doesn't return anything.
-So how are we going to see whether it return 42 or not?
+So how are we going to see whether it returns 42 or not?

 ## wrong #3.
 InfoFeed.finfo() return 42 when called directly from an InfoFeed instance BUT when called from Consumer.callFeed() it return 0.